ergoplatform/ergo-appkit/docs/things-to-do-blog-post.md

 And with that your transaction was accepted by the Ergo node and broadcast into the network where it shall lay await in the transaction pool to be added to a block.
 Once a miner selects and adds it to a block, your coins will be officially "frozen" within the newly created box based off of the values you provided to the FreezeCoin application.

-## 2. Low-footprint, fast-startup Ergo Applications
+## 2. Low-footprint, Fast-startup Ergo Applications

+As you may know, using Java for short-running processes has a lot of drawbacks.
-Using Java for short-running processes can suffer from longer startup time and relatively high memory usage.
-Let's run FreezeCoin using the time command to get the real, wall-clock elapsed time it takes to run the entire program from start to finish.
-We use -l to print the memory used as well as time used.
+Applications tend to suffer from long startup times and relatively high memory usage.

+Let's run FreezeCoin using the time command to get the real (wall-clock elapsed time) it takes the entire program to run from start to finish.
+We use the `-l` flag to print the memory usage as well.
 ```shell
 $ /usr/bin/time -l java -cp build/libs/appkit-examples-3.1.0-all.jar \
    org.ergoplatform.appkit.examples.FreezeCoin 1000000000